Pazhassi Raja: Assessment

-Pazhassi Raja had no selfish motive of personal power.
-Kurup (1988) describes him as an altruistic personality who upheld interests of his subjects and country over his personal interest.
-He believed that he was duty-bound to protect his subjects from exploitation and oppression.
-Frenz (2008) also supports this view and opines that Raja was committed to the welfare of his people and freedom of his country.
-She notes that Pazhassi Raja opted for fight the East India Company when it became clear to him that the Company administration would not respect the independence of his country and welfare of his subjects.
-She noted that Raja considered it a personal failure as a leader if he failed to uphold sovereignty of his kingdom.

-Criticism leveled against Raja for allying with the East India Company during his wars with Hyder Ali and Tipu Sultan is not rational in light of an analysis of contemporary South Indian history.
-Raja allied with Company initially not because he was their vassal, but because the Kingdom of Mysore was an enemy of both.
-Before 1792, Malabar suffered from rapacity of Mysore rule and East India Company were only a merchant power who had not yet harmed people of Malabar.
-So it was understandable that many leaders of Malabar – Pazhassi Raja included – allied with the Company to fight Mysore rulers like Hyder Ali and Tipu Sultan.

-Swaminatha Iyer, a Company agent had noted as early as 1797 that extreme popularity of Raja was on account of the fact that he remained in his country with his subjects during Mysore invasions and shared with them the trials and tribulations and also due to his extreme generosity to this peasantry.
+Swaminatha Iyer, a Company agent had noted as early as 1797 that extreme popularity of Raja was because he remained in his country with his subjects during Mysore invasions and shared with them the trials and tribulations and also due to his extreme generosity to this peasantry.
 It was on account of love and support from his subjects that Raja could evade and fight the East India Company for a decade even when he had a bounty on his head.

 After his fellow Rajas in Malabar submitted to East India Company after 1798, Raja himself knew well that he will be defeated and killed in the long run if he chose to continue to fight against the East India Company.
 But yet he refused to compromise.
-In a letter to Kalyat Kuttieman, he revealed his intent to resist the Company's authority to the end.
+In a letter to Kalyat Kuttieman, he revealed his intent to resist the company's authority to the end.

 He took initiative to rebuild his country which was devastated by Mysore invasions.
 As part of this, he borrowed money from Tellicherry Factory and gave financial help to his peasants to resume agriculture along with distribution of seeds and cattle.
 This was in contrast to rest of Rajas of Malabar who squeezed peasants.
 This was one reason why his popularity with masses remained high.

 Raja is also credited with the spread of agriculture in Wynad.
 He started a program that encouraged tribesmen in Wynad to adopt settled agriculture.
 As part of this program, he instructed his vassals in Wynad to distribute cattle and seeds to tribesmen in Wynad.